Contact us today for your Free Quote

 Energy-saving week

-Energy Saving Week (ESW) is a national campaign from 17-23 January every year.
+Energy Saving Week (ESW) is a national campaign from the 15th to the 21st of January every year.
 It focuses on raising public awareness of making homes more energy efficient and getting the best deal possible from your energy supplier.
-This is the 8th year of EWS, and with the current energy crisis, it is probably the most important yet.
+This is the 9th year of EWS, and with the current energy crisis, it is probably the most important yet.

 Renewable energy

-Away from the grants mentioned, there are also practical ways your energy bills can be reduced, one of which is renewable energy sources.
-Renewable energy sources offer an increasingly attractive option for homeowners looking to save money on their energy bills and benefit the environment simultaneously.
+There are practical ways your energy bills can be reduced, one of which is renewable energy sources.
+Renewable energy sources offer an increasingly attractive option for homeowners looking to save money on their energy bills while benefiting the environment simultaneously.
 The most popular renewable energy sources for residential use are rooftop solar panels, geothermal heating, and wind turbines.
 Each of these has distinct benefits, and with the help of government incentives, renewable energy solutions can pay for themselves over the short-to-medium term.

 Rooftop solar is one of the most cost-effective investments – lowering your utility bill from day one and rewarding you with feed-in tariffs for surplus electricity you export to the grid.
 Geothermal systems require a higher initial investment but will eventually provide cheaper and more consistent heating than traditional methods.
 Wind turbines have become more affordable over recent years, although finding suitable sites away from obstructions in residential areas can be difficult.
-Whatever type you choose, renewable energy can be a great way of reducing your environmental impact while saving money in the long run.
+Whatever type you choose, renewable energy can greatly reduce your environmental impact while saving money in the long run.

-Thanks to solar power, our brand-new electric dustcarts, our Material Recycling Facility, and even our offices can all benefit from a clean, renewable energy source.
+We can all benefit from a clean, renewable energy source thanks to solar power, our brand-new electric dustcarts, our Material Recycling Facility, and even our offices.
 It allows us to lessen our carbon footprint drastically while helping lower operating costs – something that will undoubtedly benefit our organisation’s future.

 Minor changes for Energy Saving Week